1. Definition

 Task 2: Executed after 2 seconds

-runs asynchronously.
-While waiting, Task 3
+Explanation:setTimeout() runs asynchronously.
+While waiting, Task 3 continues executing.

 Synchronous Python Example